 One key advantage of laser cutting for medical applications, is that modern lasers can be adjusted to cut most materials used for medical devices and surgical tools without special processing and without leaving contaminating residues.
 Furthermore, the burr-free cutting and precise edges and curves achieved from laser cutting further reduce processing time and costs, as many secondary processes can be eliminated.

-Unlike traditional drilling technologies, laser drilling offers speed, cost, and other process benefits, which are ideally suited to manufacturing complex flat or shaped/contoured components with virtually no fixturing.
+Unlike traditional drilling technologies, laser drilling offers speed, cost, quality and other process benefits, which are ideally suited to manufacturing complex flat or shaped/contoured components with virtually no fixturing.
 The fact that there is virtually no tool wear with laser-drilling machines means that there is also virtually no downtime for tool exchange and no loss of consistency between drill holes.
 As laser drilling doesn’t distort or damage a material outside of the drill hole, fine meshes and screen filters, such as for nebulizers, can be rapidly machined to extremely small and delicate dimensions.

-The miniaturization, new materials, and need for lower cost and consistency for medical-device and surgical-tool manufacture has also led to a rise in laser welding for medical applications.
+The miniaturization, new materials, and need for lower cost and consistency for medical-device and surgical-tool manufacture from lot to lot has also led to a rise in laser welding for medical applications.
 Laser welding offers significantly enhanced repeatability, process control, process efficiency, and high-yield hermetic welds, compared to traditional welding.
 Moreover, the non-contact and small HAZ welding from lasers reduces, or eliminates, process and quality concerns over tool wear, excessive heating, contact damage, and debris/contamination.

 As modern laser welders have a wide range of controllable settings, process optimization can be more readily achieved, with much greater repeatability.
 Also, the weld finish after a laser weld is very smooth, pit-free, and conducive to autoclave sterilization.
 Lastly, laser welding is an excellent option for hermetically sealing implantable medical devices, as hermetic seals done with laser welds present high yields and low costs for high-volume manufacturing.